Support to 250 Families of the Centre Nando Peretti Roma Sud (formerly Laurentino 38) Housing Estate of Rome

 - support of the theater workshop.

-Year 2016 marks the 13th year of support from the Nando Peretti Foundation to this project.
+Year 2018 marks the 16th year of support from the Nando and Elsa Peretti Foundation to this project, with grant for the period 2019-2021.